systeminit/si/app/docs/src/changelog/index.md

 - Fixed the **abandon change set URL** in the new UX.
 - Fixed an issue in the **Auth Portal** where users could be placed in a dev workspace instead of a production one.
-- Fixed an issue where adding **secrets via Luminork** was unnecessarily difficult.
+- Fixed an issue where adding **secrets via Public API** was unnecessarily difficult.
 - Fixed an issue where **multi-select showed the context menu** attached to the incorrect component.